Le-bo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that counts the number of directories and sub-directories in the current directory.
 A script that displays the 10 newest files in the current directory, One file per line.
 Sorted from the newest to the oldest A script that takes a list of words as input and prints only words that appear exactly once.
+A script that display lines containing the pattern “root” from the file /etc/passwd.